Cancel anytime

 Leadership and Structure

-Michael D. Casey is the Chairman and Chief Executive Officer of Carter's, Inc. The company operates with a structured hierarchy encompassing various departments such as merchandising, marketing, supply chain, and finance.
+Michael D. Casey serves as the Chairman and Chief Executive Officer.
+The company has a typical corporate structure with executive leadership overseeing various departments like merchandising, marketing, finance, and operations.

 Top Products and Market Share